WonderTix/WonderTix/server/README.md

 3. Login as postgres admin:
 > sudo -u postgres psql

-4. Create a new database called wondertix:
+4. From within the psql shell, create a new database called wondertix:
 > CREATE DATABASE wondertix;

 5. Create a new account:
-> CREATE USER your_user WITH PASSWORD ‘mycoolpassword’;
+> CREATE USER your_user WITH PASSWORD 'mycoolpassword';

 6. Exit the psql shell with \q and login as the new user into the wondertix database:
 > psql -h localhost -d wondertix -U your_user -p 5432